mosip/documentation/docs/admin-portal-user-guide.md

 ### Create machines

 * A machine can be created with the attributes like *Machine ID, machine name, mac address, serial number, machine spec ID and administrative zone* the machine belongs to.
-* A machine can be mapped to the administrative zone which is at the any zonal hierarchy.
+* A machine needs to be mapped to an administrative zone.

 ![](_images/admin-create-machine.png)